-While we are currently unsure when live performances may resume due to safety measures being taken during the global COVID-19 pandemic, please return at the end of this summer to see what Brian may be up to next season!
+While we are currently unsure when live performances may resume due to safety measures being taken during the global COVID-19 pandemic, please come back to see what Brian may be up to next season!
 Until then, please stay safe, and be sure to check out his debut

 album, a lad's love!